 Your mental health can impact how you cope with pain.
-You may be feeling more stress because of the uncertainty surrounding the novel Coronavirus (COVID-19).
+You may be feeling more stress because of the uncertainty surrounding the COVID-19.
 Building skills to manage your emotions and stressors can improve your daily function when living with pain.

 Pain is a subjective experience that varies from person to person.
 You can’t detect pain in the same way as a broken bone or other physical injury, but its effects can have long-term impact.